 To promote efficiency in the implementation and administration of the Grid Code arrangements.

+Applicable Distribution Code Objectives

+The applicable Distribution Code Objectives are to:

+permit the development, maintenance, and operation of an efficient, co-ordinated, and economical system for the distribution of electricity; and

+facilitate competition in the generation and supply of electricity; and

+efficiently discharge the obligations imposed upon distribution licensees by the distribution licences and comply with the Regulation and any relevant legally binding decision of the European Commission and/or the Agency for the Co-operation of Energy Regulators; and

+promote efficiency in the implementation and administration of the Distribution Code.

 Scope of work

-The Workgroup must consider the issues raised by the Modification Proposal and consider if the proposal identified better facilitates achievement of Grid Code Objectives.
+The Workgroup must consider the issues raised by the Modification Proposal and consider if the proposal identified better facilitates achievement of Grid Code Objectives and the Distribution Code Objectives.

 In addition, the Workgroup shall consider and report on the following specific issues: